rigvedbhat/Cruxy---ModVerse/README.md

 ### 4. Environment Variables

-Create a `.env` file in the project root with the following:
+Create a `.env` file in the project root:

 ```env
 DISCORD_TOKEN=your_discord_bot_token